(Ich Seh, Ich Seh)

 However, it is the last thirty minutes where the film unquestionably becomes genre material.
 Here it turns into a harrowing imprisonment thriller where the boys keep Susanne Wuest tied to her bed where they proceed to burn her face with sunlight focused through a magnifying glass and superglue her lips shut and then have to cut them open again with scissors.
 There is a particularly tense scene where two Red Cross collectors insist on coming into the house.
-(Charity collection may be different in Austria than where I live but it did strike me that these Red Cross collectors seem overly zealous where they think it natural to walk into someone’s house when no-one answers the door and tell the children that they will stay there until their parent returns.
+(Charity collection may be different in Austria than where I live but it did strike me that these Red Cross collectors seem overly zealous where they think it natural to walk into someone’s house when no-one answers the door and insist to the children that they will stay there until their parent returns.
 In my part of the world the children would be conditioned to dial 911 in thirty seconds flat).

 [PLOT SPOILERS] The film eventually reaches a big twist ending that became a talking point and propelled the film to a widespread release in North America.
 Here the film reveals that contrary to what we have thought all along, there are not two twins but that one of them died in an accident and that the remaining twin imagines that the other is alive and converses with him in a perfectly naturalistic way.
 This is a twist ending that is blatantly copied from The Other (1972).

-Severin Fiala and Veronika Franz subsequently returned to the horror genre with the The Sinful Woman of Höllfall episode of the anthology The Field Guide to Evil (2018) and the full-length The Lodge (2019) from the revived Hammer Films.
+Severin Fiala and Veronika Franz subsequently returned to the horror genre with the The Sinful Woman of Höllfall episode of the anthology The Field Guide to Evil (2018) and the English-language The Lodge (2019) from the revived Hammer Films.